ckdecember/Data-Pipeline-Challenge/README.md

 ## Cost Analysis of Lambda vs EC2
 While Lambda triggering off of S3 events is particular convenient, it is possible the data loader component did not need to be a Lamba.
 I'd like to have done a cost analysis to see if a hybrid approach or pure lambda made more economical sense.

+## Unit Tests
+I would have liked to put some unit tests, but the lambda function was fairly simple.